-- f.
+- e.
+An individualized PCP, documenting problem identification in ASAM dimensions one (1) through six (6), development of treatment goals, measurable treatment objectives, and activities designed to meet those objectives. - f.
 Access to all approved Federal Drug Administration (FDA) medications for Medication Assisted Treatment (MAT) for a beneficiary that meets medical necessity for that service.
-MAT may be administered by the provider, or through a Memorandum of Agreement (MOA) or Memorandum of Understanding (MOU) with another provider that is no further than 60 minutes from the facility.
-MAT may be provided on site by the provider or through a memorandum of agreement (MOA) or memorandum of understanding (MOU) with an off-site provider that is no further than 60 minutes from the facility; - g.
+MAT may be administered by the provider, or through a Memorandum of Agreement (MOA) or Memorandum of Understanding (MOU) with another provider that is no further than 60 minutes from the facility. - g.
 A planned regimen of 24-hour, professionally directed evaluation, care, and treatment services for a beneficiary and their family that includes licensed, certified, or registered clinicians as well as certified peer support specialists. - h.
 Provide monitoring of the beneficiary, to include the beneficiary's general condition and vital signs (pulse rate, blood pressure and temperature). - i.
-Overseeing the monitoring of the beneficiary's progress and medication administration by Nursing Staff as needed. - j.
-Provide 24-hour access to emergency medical consultation services. - k.
-Provide behavioral health crisis interventions, when clinically appropriate. - 1.
-Ability to conduct appropriate laboratory and toxicology tests on site or by referral. - m.
-Provide education to the beneficiary regarding prescribed medications, potential drug interactions and side effects. - n.
-Health education services. - o.
-Reproductive health education. - p.
-Provide clinical services, such as individual and group counseling, to enhance the beneficiary's understanding of addiction, the completion of the withdrawal management process, and referral to an appropriate level of care for continuing treatment. - q.
+Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal as well as the appropriate treatment and monitoring of those conditions. - j.
+Overseeing the monitoring of the beneficiary's progress and medication administration by Nursing Staff as needed. - k.
+Provide 24-hour access to emergency medical consultation services. - 1.
+Provide behavioral health crisis interventions, when clinically appropriate. - m.
+Ability to conduct appropriate laboratory and toxicology tests on site or by referral. - n.
+Maintain accurate service notes and documentation for all interventions provided - o.
+Provide education to the beneficiary regarding prescribed medications, potential drug interactions and side effects. - p.
+Health and reproductive health education services to include HIV, AIDS, TB, Hepatitis C, and pregnancy. - q.
+Provide clinical services, such as individual and group counseling, to enhance the beneficiary's understanding of addiction, the completion of the withdrawal management process, and referral to an appropriate level of care for continuing treatment. - r.
 Availability of specialized psychological and psychiatric consultation and supervision for biomedical, emotional, behavioral, and cognitive problems, as indicated.
-Such services are available within eight (8) hours by telephone or 24 hours in-person. - r.
-Peer support services that focus on mutual aid, recovery, wellness, and self-advocacy. - s.
-Arrange involvement of family members or individuals identified by the beneficiary as being important to their care and recovery, as appropriate and with informed consent. - t.
-Provide education to family members or individuals identified by the beneficiary as being important to their care and recovery. - u.
-Ability to assist in accessing transportation services for a beneficiary who lacks safe transportation.
+Such services are available within eight (8) hours by telephone or 24 hours in-person. - s.
+Peer support services that focus on mutual aid, recovery, wellness, and selfadvocacy. - t.
+Arrange involvement of family members or individuals identified by the beneficiary as being important to their care and recovery, as appropriate and with informed consent.